Quantmetry/pipeasy-spark/README.md

 - When I merge to master Travis launches a build bus says it will not deploy (see [this build](https://travis-ci.org/Quantmetry/pipeasy-spark/jobs/440637481) for instance).
 However the library was indeed deployed to pypi: I can pip install it..

+Note: when Omar pushed new commits, travis does not report their status.

+- I update `setup.py` to add the dependence to `pyspark`.
+I also modify slightly the development setup (see Development section above).

 Features
 --------